chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - One idea about **action space**:
   - > "Learning a policy over the acceleration and steering angle of a vehicle might lead to _jerky or oscillatory_ behaviour which is undesirable.
 Instead, we train our network to **predict the time derivatives** of these quantities, i.e. **jerk** `j` and **steering rate** `δ˙`.
 This helps us maintain a smooth signal over the true low-level control variables."
   - The policy for jerk and steering rate is parameterised as **Beta distributions** (allegedly _"this makes training more stable as the policy gradients are unbiased with respect to the finite support of `β`-distributions"_).
+- One of their related works used as baseline:
+  - ["Cooperation-Aware Lane Change Maneuver in Dense Traffic based on Model Predictive Control with Recurrent Neural Network"](https://arxiv.org/abs/1909.05665) from (Bae et al., 2019).
+  - > "A `RNN` generates **predictions** for the motions of neighbouring vehicles based on a history of their observations.
+These predictions are then used to **create safety constraints** for an `MPC` optimisation that uses Monte Carlo rollouts to compute the (locally) optimal trajectory for the ego-vehicle."

 ---